tituschirchir/NetworkAnalysis/README.md

 # Network Analysis
-The algorithms presented in this project is initially intended for analysing contagion effect within a financial system.
+The algorithms presented in this project were initially intended for analysing contagion effect within a financial system.
 The following is the procedure for the construction of a networ:

 1. **Initialize a matrix representing the interbank relationships**: To be able to propagate contagion through the system, we would need to know whether bank A is exposed to bank B and so forth.
 The matrix creation utilizes an Erdos Renyi probability-type graph whereby the exposure between two banks is dependent on a given probability, p.
 The higher the probability, the more likely that the banks are coupled.
 2. **Construct a system of N banks**: A bank is represented by a balance sheet containing